Last Updated on 05/13/2023 by Glynn Willard

 Your water is now safe to drink.
 If it still smells or tastes a little too much like chlorine, you can fill and drain the tank an additional time.

-A Few Points About Using Bleach For Your Fresh Water Tank
+A Few Points About Using Chlorine Bleach For Your Fresh Water Tank

 • Bleach has been used as a water disinfectant for over 100 years.